TheLaughingCow/Above/README.md

 * /!\ The personal changes made to this project concern :

 * Removal of duplicates in the display.
-A package already displayed will be ignored.
+A packet already displayed will be ignored.
 * The use of specific flags such as --CDP or --LLMNR.
 This will only display selected packet.